-As of June 30, 2021, our principal subsidiaries included:
+As of September 30, 2021, our principal subsidiaries included:

-- Capital One Bank (USA), National Association ("COBNA"), which offers credit and debit card products, other lending products and deposit products; and - Capital One, National Association ("CONA"), which offers a broad spectrum of banking products and financial services to consumers, small businesses and commercial clients.
+- Capital One Bank (USA), National Association ("COBNA"), which offers credit card products along with other lending products and consumer services; and - Capital One, National Association ("CONA"), which offers a broad spectrum of banking products and financial services to consumers, small businesses and commercial clients.

 The Company is hereafter collectively referred to as "we," "us" or "our."
-COBNA and CONA are collectively referred to as the "Banks."
+COBNA and CONA are collectively referred to as the "Banks"